MohamedElashri/bu2lambdapKK/README.md

-# B⁺ → Λ̄pK⁻K⁺ Charmonium Analysis
+# B⁺ → lambdapKK Charmonium Analysis

 Analysis of B⁺ decays to Λ̄pK⁻K⁺ (ΛpK⁺K⁺) with charmonium resonances (J/ψ, ηc, χc0, χc1, ηc(2S)) at LHCb.
+The goal is to measure the relative branching ratios of the charmonium resonances.

 ---